-In order to create a seamless journey across purchasing channels, businesses need to collect customer information, track their progress and nurture them towards a resolution.
-During that process, the business must ensure that customer perceptions and expectations are a match as often as possible.
+In order to create a seamless journey across purchasing channels, businesses need to collect customer information, track their shopping progress and nurture them towards a resolution.
+During that process, the business must ensure that customer perceptions and expectations match as often as possible.
 That means, what customers are exposed to on one channel should be prevalent on another (with concessions for valid constraints, promotional or strategic initiatives).
-With that in mind, I was recently taken aback when I encountered a breakdown in my buying experience.
+With that in mind, I was recently taken aback when I encountered a breakdown in my shopping experience.

 With the impending cold-front expected to sweep through Houston, I decided to purchase a few outdoor faucet covers.
 In keeping with 80%+ of the populace, I began a quick online search before venturing out.
 The options, in order of proximity, included Home Depot, Walmart, Lowe’s and Ace hardware.